khanhn201/nekRS/examples/turbChannel_smartredis/README.md

 ## Runnig the example

 Scripts are provided to conveniently generate run scripts and config files for the workflow on the different ALCF systems.
+If you don't specify a virtual environment path, the script will create one for you.
 From an interactive session on the compute nodes, first execute
 ```bash
 ./gen_run_script